HP-IL Resource Page

 ILPer: HP-IL Peripheral emulator

-The current version of ILPer is available here to support the PIL-Box users:
+The latest version of ILPer is available on Christoph’s site:

 My Visual Basic version is still here for documentation: